Professional Indemnity Insurance

 There are common exclusions typically found in PI policies.
 These are including liability for non-financial losses and intentional, dishonest or fraudulent acts by the professional.

-Professional Indemnity Insurance Scheme
+Professional Indemnity Insurance for Different Occupations

 - Business Consultants